yatisht/usher/README.md

 Merged VCF with missing data for a particular sample denoted as "." in the corresponding genotype column.

 For the example above, a new VCF *test/test_merged.vcf* is generated (identical to the one already provided), which can be used by UShER to place the new samples.

+## Acknowledgement

+We thank Jim Kent and the UCSC Genome Browser team for allowing us to download the `faToVcf` utility (from http://hgdownload.soe.ucsc.edu/admin/exe/) for `Fasta2UShER`.

 ## Reference
 **UShER:**